aidankmcalister/WhatTodo/README.md

 ## Next Steps

-I plan on making this a scaleable project but at the moment I am unsure of what to add.
+I plan on making this a scaleable project but I am unsure of what to add right now.
+If you have any ideas, create an issue.